The best ways to get to Silverstone for the Formula 1 British Grand Prix 2023. Advice on driving, trains, buses & more.

 Driving to Silverstone

-- Silverstone sits between the M1 and the M40 motorways, both of which head out of London and connect with Oxford and Birmingham (M40 – near junction 10) and Milton Keynes and Northampton (M1 – junction 15a).
-Access to the track is from the Dadford Road which runs north from Buckingham and south from the A43 and Silverstone village.
+Silverstone sits between the M1 and the M40 motorways, both of which head out of London and connect with Oxford and Birmingham (M40 – near junction 10) and Milton Keynes and Northampton (M1 – junction 15a).
+Access to the track is from Dadford Road which runs north from Buckingham and south from the A43 and Silverstone village.
 The journey should take 90 minutes from London, 60 minutes from Birmingham, 45 minutes from Oxford and 30 minutes from Northampton.
 Traffic on Grand Prix weekend can add to these journey times significantly, however.

-- Trackside Parking: The organizers have improved trackside parking with new layouts and better drainage after heavy rains in 2011 caused havoc.
+- The organizers have steadily improved access routes and trackside parking with new layouts and better drainage after heavy rains in 2012 caused havoc.
 For fans sitting in the grandstands on the western side of the circuit such as Luffield or Abbey, the official trackside carpark is your best bet.
 If you are in one of the grandstands on the eastern side of the circuit, such as Copse or Becketts, then the closest parking is at Whittlebury Park.

-- Park and Ride: If you want to avoid the traffic jams coming into and out of the circuit (particularly on race day) and save yourself some money on the high cost of trackside parking, then Park & Ride is worth considering.
+- If you want to avoid the traffic jams coming into and out of the circuit (particularly on race day) and save yourself some money on the high cost of trackside parking, then Park & Ride is worth considering.

 - In 2023, park and ride tickets provided access to one of three park & ride lots near the M1 and M40 motorway exits.